 The Plan and the Healthcare Employees' Pension Plan - Manitoba, Cost of Living Adjustment Plan (COLA) have a certain number of common trustees and a cost sharing agreement to allocate certain costs based on factors such as square footage, number of employees and time usage.
 During the year, the Plan also collected contributions from active plan members and employers on behalf of COLA.
-Accounts payable and accrued liabilities include a net amount of \$1,377,346 due to COLA at December 31, 2019 (2018 - \$2,058,768).
-This includes a balance of \$1,694,745 (2018 - \$2,378,513) payable related to contributions collected, net of a balance of \$317,399 (2018 - \$319,745) receivable related to costs incurred.
-The balance due to COLA is non-interest bearing and has no fixed terms of repayment.
+Other receivables include the net amount of \$400,429 (2023 - accounts payable and accrued liabilities include a net payable of \$1,405,694 due to COLA) due from COLA.
+This includes a balance of \$23,710 (2023 - \$1,888,926) payable related to contributions collected, net of a balance of \$424,139 (2023 - \$483,232) receivable related to costs incurred.
+The balance due from COLA is non-interest bearing and has no fixed terms of repayment.